Configure your Play application by setting values for configuration keys in conf/application.conf file. See also:

 jpa.ddl=create-drop

-mode) or none
+Default: update (dev mode) or none (prod mode).

 Debug SQL statements (logged using DEBUG level).
 For example: